andreshp/Algorithms/DataStructures/SegmentTree/Applications/LongestIncreasingSubsequence/README.md

 1. A dynamic programming approach in O(*n²*).
 2. An improvement for the O(*n²*) dynamic approach using segment trees to get O(*n* log *n*).
 3. A dynamic programming approach using binary search and obtaining O(*n* log *n*).

+To see the solutions 1 and 2 go to [this directory](https://github.com/andreshp/Algorithms/tree/master/DynamicProgramming/LongestIncreasingSubsequence).